jgordini/Notes/APL Quest/Whats in a Word 2013-3.md

 One is not less than one and zero is not less than zero and one is not less than zero.
 So that's the only time when it will match and we can see here if we it gets one element shorter because we're doing pairs.
 If we line them up, we can see how this one corresponds to this zero one here or every time we have a one, we begin a word.

-Um, so this is fine then we can we can sum this and that gives us a number of words.
+So this is fine then we can we can sum this and that gives us a number of words.
 For however, there's a problem if we look at our string again where it doesn't begin with any spaces.
 Then let's go back and see what happens here.
 We compare this space and so far so good.
 But now when we do the pairwise less than then we're missing one element at the beginning because sure enough there is um and and um there's none space at the beginning of the string but we never go from zero to one because there's no zeros there.
 So we're missing a one at the front so how can we fix this?

 And we can insert a space.
 So by inserting one space doesn't matter if we have multiple spaces because you know from from space to space is just zero zero and that doesn't trigger.
 But this will insert a 1 at the beginning.
 You can see if we go back to the one that already has spaces then it doesn't add any additional ones.
 So this gives us the solution and we can sum it like this it gives us the number of number of words and we can just wrap this in braces and then we have our solution oops.